Symbol Invariant of Partition and the Construction: Construction of symbol

 which is consistent with the remark of Lemma \ref{Lbo}.
 We draw the conclusion that the contribution to symbol of the first row can be seen as $i=1$ case in the above table.

-We can describe the above table concisely as follows \begin{flushleft} \textbf{ Rules ($B_n$)}: Formally, a row in a partition contribute '1' in succession from right to left in the same row of the symbol.
-The contribution of adjoining rows with the different parity occupy the same row of symbol, otherwise occupy the other row.
-The number of '1' contributed by even row is one half length of the row.
-The number of '1' contributed by the first odd row of a pairwise patten is one half of the number which is the length of the row plus one.
-The number of '1' contributed by the second odd row of a pairwise patten is one half of the number which is the length of the row minus one. \end{flushleft}
+We can describe the above table concisely as follows \begin{flushleft} \textbf{ Rules ($B_n$)}: Formally, a row in a partition contribute 1 in succession from right to left in the same row of the symbol.
+The contribution of adjoining rows with the different parities occupy the same row of symbol, otherwise occupy the other row.
+The number of 1 contributed by even row is one half length of the row.
+The number of 1 contributed by the first odd row of a pairwise rows is one half of the number which is the length of the row plus one.
+The number of 1 contributed by the second odd row of a pairwise rows is one half of the number which is the length of the row minus one. \end{flushleft}

-Compared to original definition of symbol, theses rules are easy to remember and convenient to operator on.
-According to the rules, we give a closed formula of the symbol of a rigid partition in the $B_n$ theory \begin{Pro} For a partition $\lambda=m^{n_m}{(m-1)}^{n_{m-1}}\cdots{1}^{n_1}$ in the $B_n$ theory, we introduce the following notations
+Compared to original definition of symbol, the above rules are easy to remember and convenient to operator on.
+According to the rules, we give a closed formula of the symbol of a rigid partition in the $B_n$ theory. \begin{Pro} For a partition $\lambda=m^{n_m}{(m-1)}^{n_{m-1}}\cdots{1}^{n_1}$ in the $B_n$ theory, we introduce the following notations

 where the superscript $T$ indicate it is related to the top row of the symbol and